• Skip to primary navigation

 12. Heligoland

-Getting there: The only way to reach the remote island of Heligoland from Hamburg is to take the daily ferry there and back, the trip takes 3 hour 45 minutes each way.
+Getting there: The only way to reach the remote island of Heligoland from Hamburg is to take the daily ferry there and back; the trip takes just under four hours each way.

 wintering Barnacle Geese (branta leucopsis) in East Frisia near Greetsiel in Wadden Sea, Germany